On Generalizations of Pairwise Compatibility Graphs: Discussion and open problems

 \section{Discussion and open problems}

 In this paper we defined two new classes of graphs: \OR{k}s and \AND{k}s, that are two different generalizations of PCGs.
 We studied these classes and another already known generalization of PCGs, {\em i.e.}, \Int{k}s.
 In particular, we showed that there is no constant $k$ for which the \Int{k} class contains all graphs; we provided upper bounds on the minimum $k$ for which arbitrary and special graphs belong to \OR{k} and to \AND{k} classes.
-Finally, we showed that there exist graphs that are not \AND{2}s.
+Finally, we showed that for any $k$, there exist graphs that are not \OR{k}s, and graphs that are not \AND{k}s.
 This work leads to numerous further challenging problems.
 We detail some of them below.

 First, from a computational complexity point of view, nothing is known concerning \Intg s and our new graph classes.
 In fact, it is not even known the computational complexity of deciding whether a graph $G$ is a PCG or not \cite{DMR15,Rahman2020}.